ludo237/csgo-configuration/README.md

 ## Multiple CrossAir

-I've some xAir inside `ludo237/xair` folder.
-You can select one of them in game simply by typing `exec ludo237\xair\<name>`.
-Also in `ludo237/bootstrap.cfg` you can change the default xAir loaded.
+I've some xAir inside `cs/xair` folder.
+You can select one of them in game simply by typing `exec cs\xair\<name>`.
+Also in `cs/bootstrap.cfg` you can change the default xAir loaded.

 ## Contributing